Menu card designs are visual treats that are served to eyes before the food arrives on the table.

 2. Side-by-side yet Neat & Clean

-A fine blend of color codes, images, quotes as well as text representation must be something like this.
+A fine blend of colour codes, images, quotes as well as text representation must be something like this.
 You may call it a minimalist choice.
 For instance, if you have numerous items to be listed & you don’t want your menu to be typical, this idea always works.

 Such menu templates online are easily available & at times you don’t even need to replace the pictures.
 Edit the details & you are up & running in a few minutes only.

 The above example shows a café menu card design.
-Did you notice the color combinations?
+Did you notice the colour combinations?
 It feels home for coffee lovers and they don’t have to stress much to order as everything is right in front of their eyes.